bcmi/Image-Harmonization-Dataset-iHarmony4/README.md

 - ### Hday2night

 [Hday2night](https://pan.baidu.com/s/1ia_P3-cmjwbpsfszntbTmQ) is generated based on **day2night** dataset.
-We manually segment the foreground region, which is cropped and overlaid on another image captured on different time.
+We manually segment the foreground region, which is cropped and overlaid on another image captured on a different time.